framedsc/Sitesource/markdown/GameGuides/DOOM.md

 2. **Disable Windows UAC**
 You may need to disable Windows UAC.
 To do this use [this guide on winaero.com](https://winaero.com/blog/how-to-turn-off-and-disable-uac-in-windows-10/).
 You don't need to download the app, just apply **Option one**, and **Option two**.
 3. **Be patient**
-Camera tools may not work as the game started.
+Camera tools may not work on game startup.
 Kill some monsters, open the map, kill more monsters, spent some time, then try to start camera.

 ## Hotsampling & Custom AR